Bielgomes/Fastipy/README.md

 - [ ] Finish automatic reload in development mode
 - [ ] Add mail module
 - [ ] Add support to middlewares
-- [ ] Add decorators to routes (decorator, ReplyDecorator, RequestDecorator)
 - [ ] Increase performance using multiprocessing and multithreading (EXPERIMENTAL)
+- [ ] Add more server configurations

 ### Added